KKB007X/urdf-closed-chain-links/README.md

 ## Step 1

 For this project, I am using a gripper design referenced from an existing project.
 I simplified the CAD model and created a basic URDF representation of the mechanism by leaving the kinematic loops open, resulting in multiple independent branches.

+## Step 2:

+The first branch of the gripper was connected to a position controller through ros2_control.
+Individual joint motion was successfully tested in Gazebo, confirming that the simulation, controller configuration, and hardware interfaces were functioning correctly.

+## Step 3:

+The next step is to invetigate an approach for making closed chani behaviour.